 The Company evaluates uncertain tax positions, if any, by determining if it is more likely than not to be sustained upon examination by the taxing authorities.
-As of December 31, 2022 and December 31, 2021, the Company believes it had no uncertain tax positions and there are no open federal or state examinations.
+For the years ended December 31, 2023 and December 31, 2022, the Company believes it had no uncertain tax positions.